 Take titanium production, for example.
 Using conventional methods, 150 metric tons of raw material are needed to produce 15 metric tons of titanium components, meaning that only 10 per cent of the raw material is utilised.
 But by using additive manufacturing and its patented Rapid Plasma Deposition technology, the titanium manufacturer Norsk Titanium cuts the amount of waste in half, thereby significantly reducing the amount of raw materials needed.

-In a similar vein, the Norwegian company Hy5 manufactures its state-of-the-art prosthetics with 3D printing, reducing material needs to the bare minimum.
+In a similar vein, the company Hy5 Pro manufactures its state-of-the-art prosthetics with 3D printing, reducing material needs to the bare minimum.
 Fieldmade, meanwhile, uses 3D printing to produce spare parts for the offshore and onshore energy industries on demand and on site.

 In a circular economy, the way products are used is just as important as the way they are made.
 Libraries are perhaps the best example of the reuse principle, where a single book can cover the need of hundreds of readers.
 The circular economy aims to expand this practice.

-The Norwegian enterprises Fjong and Tise, for example, bring the circular mindset to the fashion industry.
+The Norwegian enterprises Fjong and Tise bring the circular mindset to the fashion industry.
 Fast fashion is a source of tremendous pollution, including microplastic marine pollution, and one way of addressing this is to increase the use of the clothes we buy.
-The Tise app is tailor-made for reselling or gifting used clothes, significantly lowering the threshold for those who want to buy used clothes instead of new.
+The Tise app is tailormade for reselling or gifting used clothes, significantly lowering the threshold for those who want to buy used clothes instead of new.
 Fjong, meanwhile, enables customers to rent clothes instead of buying them, thus combating the tendency to buy clothes and use them only once or twice.

-On a different note, Hayk delivers a P2P platform that incentivises EV owners to share their cars with colleagues and neighbours, reducing the need for individual car ownership.
+On a different note, Hayk delivers a P2P platform that incentivises EV owners to share their cars with colleagues and neighbours, reducing the need for private car ownership.
 Similarly, Nabohjelp facilitates borrowing, instead of buying, of power tools and equipment for home maintenance.

 Recycling is the process of making new products from used materials.
 In some industries, recycling is widespread.
 Aluminium, for example, is infinitely recyclable and recycling only requires 5 per cent of the original energy needed.
 Norsk Hydro is at the cutting edge here, using renewable energy, energy-efficient processes and recycled aluminium.

 Consumers are also involved.
-Spearheaded by the Infinitum Movement, and aided by technological solutions from companies such as Tomra and RVM Systems, Norway recycles 97 per cent of all cans and bottles in circulation.
+Spearheaded by the Infinitum Movement, and aided by technological solutions from companies such as TOMRA Collection Solutions, Norway recycles 97 per cent of all cans and bottles in circulation.